Skip to content

-William Butler Yeats (June 13, 1865 – January 28, 1939) was an Irish poet, dramatist, mystic, and public figure from Sandymount, County Dublin.
-He is widely considered as one of the most influential figures of the twentieth century in literature and regarded by some critics as among the greatest poets in all English language.
-Yeats is also considered a significant Irish and British literary pioneer and an irrevocable figure in Irish politics, having severed as a senator for two terms.
+William Butler Yeats (13 June 1865 – 28 January 1939) was an Irish poet, dramatist, mystic, and public figure from Sandymount, County Dublin.
+He is considered one of the most influential figures of the twentieth century in literature and is regarded by some critics as among the greatest poets in the English language.
+Yeats is also considered a significant Irish and British literary pioneer and an irrevocable figure in Irish politics, having served as a senator for two terms.

 Early Life of W. B. Yeats

-William Butler Yeats was born as the son of a famous Irish portrait painter and lawyer, John Butler Yeats.
+William Butler Yeats was born as the son of a famous Irish portrait painter and lawyer, John Butler.
 His whole family were Anglo-Irish and descended from a linen merchant, Jervis Yeats, who had served in the army of King William of Orange.
-Yeats’ mother, Susan Mary Pollexfen, was a member of a wealthy Anglo Irish family of County Sligo that had played a role from the end of the 17th century in controlling the economic, political, social, and cultural aspects of Ireland.
-The Yeats financial life was more than okay, having been indulged in trade and shipping.
+Yeats’ mother, Susan Mary Pollexfen, was a member of a wealthy Anglo-Irish family of County Sligo that had played a role from the end of the 17th century in controlling Ireland’s economic, political, social, and cultural aspects.
+The Yeats’s financial life was more than okay, having been indulged in trade and shipping.
 Although W.B.
-Yeats took huge pride in being from an English descent, he was also very proud of his Irish nationality and ensured that his playwrights and poems included the Irish culture within its pages.
+Yeats took massive pride in being of English descent, he was also very proud of his Irish nationality.
+He ensured that his playwrights and poems included the Irish culture within their pages.

-In 1867, John Yeats took his wife and five children to live in England but, unable to make much of a living, he was obliged to return to Dublin in 1880.
-William met a number of Dublin’s literary class at his father’s studio in Dublin at which he thought of producing his first poetry and an essay on the Ulster Scottish poet Sir Samuel Ferguson.
+In 1867, John took his wife and five children to live in England, but unable to make much of a living, he was obliged to return to Dublin in 1880.
+William met several of Dublin’s literary classes at his father’s studio in Dublin, where he thought of producing his first poetry and an essay on the Ulster-Scottish poet Sir Samuel Ferguson.
 Yeats found his early aspiration and muse in the prominent novelist Mary Shelley and the works of the English poet Edmund Spenser.

-As years passed by and Yeats’s work became more specialized, he drew more and more inspirations from the Irish folklore and myths (specifically the one that emerged from County Sligo).
+As years passed and Yeats’s work became more specialised, he drew more inspiration from Irish folklore and myths (specifically, the one that emerged from County Sligo).

-Yeats’s interest in the mystery and the unknown was quite unhindered from an early stage in his life.
-One of his school acquaintances, George Russell, a fellow poet and occultist, was an influential figure in his tendencies towards that path.
+Yeats’s interest in the mystery and the unknown was entirely unhindered from an early stage in his life.
+One of his school acquaintances, George Russell, a fellow poet and occultist, influenced his tendencies towards that path.
 Together with Russell and others, Yeats founded the Hermetic Order of the Golden Dawn.
-It was a society for the study and practice of magic, esoteric knowledge and with its own secret rituals and ceremonies and elaborate symbolism.
-It was basically Hogwarts for adults.
+It was a society for studying and practising magic and esoteric knowledge, with its secret rituals, ceremonies, and elaborate symbolism.
+It was Hogwarts for adults.

 Yeats also stomped on to be a member of the Theosophical Society, but he went back on his decision and left shortly.